unf6/i/recovery.md

-1. Make an announcement to all of your contacts (via a post, or messages in a chat), telling them to not click any links you have sent them before now, and to disregard messasges that you've been sent
+1. Make an announcement to all of your contacts (via a post, or messages in a chat), telling them to not click any links you have sent them before now, and to disregard earlier messages.

 1. If there was private information attached to this account, you should treat it as compromised, and plan accordingly.
 It is unlikely that it